 Harnesses make for walking that is both more comfortable and safer for your pet.
 Choose a harness that fits your pet well and doesn't allow for pulling if it’s a problem for your pet.
 An excellent no-pull harness for pulling dogs will make the treks more enjoyable.

 There are many solutions, but the best dog harness for hiking and camping is a front clip harness option.
 Harnesses are a more secure option than collars.
-They keep pressure off of your dog's neck and give you more control, and are especially useful to stop your dog from pulling on the leash.
+They keep pressure off your dog's neck, give you more control, and are especially useful to stop your dog from pulling on the leash.

 Our Top Pick: Ruffwear Front Range Harness

-When heading out on a dog camping trip, hike, or long walk with your doggo, you’ll want to make sure you bring along extra supplies for him, like water, snacks, poop bags, and some of the other items listed here!
+When heading out on a dog camping trip, hike, or long walk with your doggo, you'll want to ensure you bring extra supplies for him, like water, snacks, poop bags, and some of the other items listed here!
+The dog bags are a must-have for any successful camping trip.

-Dog backpacks are not only a great way for your four-legged explorer to carry his own weight, but also get more of a workout!
+Dog backpacks are not only a great way for your four-legged explorer to carry his own weight but also get more of a workout, so you push the dog's limits by carrying their own gear and own water.

 It’s important to find the trail pack that’s right for your dog to make sure that they stay comfortable and safe while wearing it.
 Some of the essential things to look out for when deciding which backpack works best include the size, fit, durability, and whether or not it has all of the features for what you need it to do!